-Concordia is approved by TEA (Texas Education Agency) to offer Reading Specialist certification preparation through the Advanced Literacy specialization and Principal certification preparation through the Educational Administration with Principal Certification specialization.
+Concordia is approved by TEA (Texas Education Agency) to offer Principal certification preparation through the Educational Administration with Principal Certification specialization.

 The State Board of Educator Certification (SBEC) regularly updates certification requirements.
 As a result, coursework, exam scores, and practicums may expire.